DeepakPrakashKumar/Motion-planning-on-sphere/README.md

 ## Numerical results for the paper

 Sample use of the optimal_path function in the Path_generation script is given in numerical_results_paper.ipynb, which contains the scenarios used to show optimality of CCpiC and CCCC paths.
-Furthermore, visualization of the path

 ## Visualization of the path